The Fall of the Western Roman Empire

 Some historians have noted that the decline of Roman naval power coincided with climate shifts that made shipbuilding more expensive.
 The deforestation of Italy and the Mediterranean islands increased the cost of timber.
 Changing weather patterns made voyages riskier.
 But these factors were not decisive.
 The Eastern Roman Empire faced the same challenges and overcame them.
 The Western Empire's failure was one of priority and political will.
 Emperors and generals chose to invest in land forces while ignoring the navy, even as the maritime threat grew.
 It was a strategic error that proved irreversible.

 The economic historian A.H.M.
 Jones argued that the Western Empire simply ran out of money.
 The cost of defending a long frontier, maintaining a bureaucracy, and funding the military was beyond the capacity of a shrinking tax base.
 Naval power was a casualty of this fiscal crisis, but its loss accelerated the crisis by cutting off revenue and trade.
 The problem fed on itself.
+Each lost province reduced the tax base, which reduced the funds available for defense, which led to the loss of more provinces.
+By the 470s, the Western Empire controlled little more than Italy itself, and the Italian countryside was ravaged by barbarian armies that the Roman navy could neither intercept nor resupply against.

 Conclusion: The Sea as Rome's Unforgiving Frontier